 is still gray (and mighty tasty, I might add).
 Studies have shown that the gray morel, with its

 esculentoides.
 The color variation may represent immature specimens or may be caused by

 factors such as climate, substrate and/or tree association.
 Who knows?
 Nobody.

-|Morchella diminutiva, this creamy yellow to golden yellow Deliciosa morel is
+|Morchella diminutiva, this creamy yellow to golden yellow morel is

-and usually vertically arranged.
+more defined and usually vertically arranged.
 This morel can be found

 throughout the morel season.
 Where can it be found?
 In the woods.